Go Back

 4 tablespoon ume vinegar

-• Let Sit: Transfer to a container and let sit overnight to let color set.
+• Let Sit Overnight: Transfer to a container and refrigerate overnight to let the color set.

-• Final Drying: Spread the leaves on a plate or sieve so they do not overlap.
+• Final Drying: Spread the leaves on a plate or colander without overlapping.
 Dry completely until crisp.

-*Sun-drying gives a traditional flavor; shaded drying preserves gentle color and aroma.
+*Sun-drying gives a traditional flavor; shaded drying preserves its color and aroma.

-*If weather is poor, use an oven or toaster at about 80°C for a few minutes, then let residual heat dry them further.
+*If the weather isn't cooperating, use a low oven (about 80°C / 175°F) for a few minutes, then let residual heat finish the drying.
+Keep an eye on them to prevent burning.

-• Store: Transfer dried shiso to a jar, crush lightly with a pestle or chopsticks.
-Keep sealed at room temperature or refrigerate for longer storage.
+• Store: Transfer the dried shiso to a jar and crush lightly with a spoon handle or chopstick for a finer texture.
+Keep sealed at room temperature or refrigerated, away from humidity.

 Notes